 This unique day-and-a-half program features Doug Meske's use of treatment techniques such as homework assignments, marathon sessions, and therapeutic separation.
 We emphasize the challenges of couples therapy and its importance in the therapeutic setting and for society in general.

 At a glance

-What: Expanding Your Therapeutic Toolkit for Individuals, Families, and Couples
+What: Cancelled: Expanding Your Therapeutic Toolkit for Couples and Families

 Where: Pyle Center, 702 Langdon St, Madison, WI

 Join us for this workshop that focuses on practical therapeutic strategies to use with couples and families, and on how often individual therapy will be part of the treatment effort.
 Learn about interventions that will be immediately helpful in your professional life or practice using Cognitive Therapy, Behavioral Changes, The Power of the Six Emotional Needs, Transactional Analysis, and useful elements from Psychoanalytic Theory.